G.I. Joe: Operation Blackout Review

 By Kevin Mitchell | Posted: October 26, 2020

-The narrative is told across seventeen missions (plus one training level) and fully voiced animated comic sequences before and after missions.
+The narrative is told across seventeen missions (plus one training level) through fully voiced animated comic sequences before and after missions.
 With the ongoing release of the G.I.
-Joe Classified toy line, the developers worked closely with Hasbro, ensuring their vision for the characters stayed inline with their modern look.
-However, that does not mean they have pushed aside the past, as everything from outfits to the world design takes inspiration across different animated series and toy lines.
+Joe Classified toy line, the developers worked closely with Hasbro, ensuring their vision for the characters stayed in line with their modern look.
+However, that doesn't mean they have pushed aside the past, as everything from outfits to the world design takes inspiration from different animated series and toy lines.
 Duke, field commander for the G.I.
-Joe's, and Cobra Commander, supreme leader for the terrorist organized Cobra; both have their classic A Real American Hero appearance if you purchase the digital deluxe edition of the game.
+Joes, and Cobra Commander, supreme leader of the terrorist organization Cobra, both have their classic A Real American Hero appearance if you purchase the digital deluxe edition of the game.

 The digital deluxe edition also comes with a digital artbook and soundtrack.
-As a bonus, the soundtrack has many tracks from the A Real American Hero 80's animated series.
-With all twelve playable characters having at least one alternative look, the developers have utilized the franchise's history properly, adding a mixture of designs from the adaptations throughout the years (such as the Resolute and Renegade cartoons) with their unique take of specific looks.
-Although there are only twelve playable characters split between the two sides, the game does feature a handful of other Joe's in one form or another throughout the story.
-You can expect cameos from Shipwreck, Gung-Ho, Mainframe, and more, but plans for Cobra characters had to be cut during development, which included everyone's favorite twins Tomax and Xamot.
+As a bonus, the soundtrack includes many tracks from the A Real American Hero '80s animated series.
+With all twelve playable characters having at least one alternative look, the developers have utilized the franchise's history properly, adding a mixture of designs from various adaptations throughout the years (such as the Resolute and Renegades cartoons) with their unique take on specific looks.
+Although there are only twelve playable characters split between the two sides, the game features a handful of other Joes throughout the story.
+You can expect cameos from Shipwreck, Gung-Ho, Mainframe, and more, but plans for Cobra characters had to be cut during development, which included everyone's favorite twins, Tomax and Xamot.
 However, Major Bludd's appearance is used as the multiplayer announcer when playing Cobra.

-Cobra Commander, leader of the infamous terrorist organization Cobra, bent on world domination, finally claims victory over the G.I.
+Cobra Commander, leader of the infamous terrorist organization Cobra bent on world domination, finally claims victory over G.I.
 Joe.
 After jamming communications, Cobra successfully takes control of the USS Flagg following a surprise attack.
-With it, the entire G.I.
-Joe satellite network, knocking out the power for all electronics worldwide, besides those operated by Cobra.
+With it comes control of the entire G.I.
+Joe satellite network, knocking out power for all electronics worldwide, except those operated by Cobra.
 Team Joe must reunite, traverse the globe, and put an end to Cobra's nefarious operations.
-It was undoubtedly the right choice, letting you play both sides of the conflict.
+It was undoubtedly the right choice letting you play both sides of the conflict.
 The entirety of the campaign in G.I.
-Joe: Operation Blackout can be played solo or cooperative split-screen with a friend.
+Joe: Operation Blackout can be played solo or cooperatively split-screen with a friend.
 Sadly, the game's competitive multiplayer components are also limited to local only, with no online support.

 For this reason, you are given a choice between two characters the first time through each mission, with all characters unlocked when replaying.
-Vehicle stages where you must drive either a Cobra H.I.S.S. tank or a G.I.
+Vehicle stages, where you must drive either a Cobra H.I.S.S. tank or a G.I.
 Joe Persuader through dangerous terrain populated by massive turrets, landmines, and even Cobra Rattlers, are much more manageable when playing alone.
-During co-op, one player manages movement, and the other has full control over the weapon systems.
+During co-op, one player manages movement while the other has full control over the weapon systems.

 Stats for every character are broken into four categories: speed, shield, fire rate, and firepower.
-Both Snake Eyes and Storm Shadow are speedy but lack firepower, whereas Destroy and Roadblock are powerhouses but slow on their feet.
+Both Snake Eyes and Storm Shadow are speedy but lack firepower, whereas Destro and Roadblock are powerhouses but slow on their feet.
 The primary weapon and ultimate ability define each character, and each side has a mirrored member, at least based on class and type of firepower.
 For example, Baroness and Duke are both soldier types, capable of using a combat roll to avoid incoming attacks, an assault rifle for their primary weapon, and a special grenade for their ultimate that explodes multiple times.
-I'd say that the must-have characters on each side are included in the game, but there are one or two that are lesser-known, giving the developers the freedom to expand upon their background.
+I'd say the must-have characters on each side are included in the game, but there are one or two lesser-known ones, giving the developers freedom to expand upon their background.
 I barely remember the technology geek Sci-Fi from A Real American Hero, but he plays a prominent role in the narrative.
-I found his unique playstyle producing a temporary protective barrier with an electronic gadget that can target his foes an excellent alternative to the standard gunplay.
+I found his unique playstyle, producing a temporary protective barrier with an electronic gadget that can target his foes, an excellent alternative to the standard gunplay.

 Simply Put